 The very same program executed with Saconce succeeds without error (a bit disturbing).

-#3 Updated by Philip Fearon almost 8 years ago
+#3 Updated by Philip Fearon over 9 years ago

 The restriction means that the following line within